 Susan frequently counsels clients on the implementation of new technologies in reducing costs, improving efficiency, and increasing safety on construction projects.

 Susan recently earned a Certificate in Construction Management, graduating from LSU’s Post-Baccalaureate Program.

 Susan has significant experience in local, state, and federal procurement processes, assisting clients in every phase of the procurement life cycle.
 She guides state and federal prime and sub-contractors through complex guidelines and requirements during bid and performance.

 Susan advises on regulatory and compliance issues, bid protests, contract negotiations, and requests for proposals, all through her understanding of the regulations, policies, and programs impacting the procurement process, including the Model Procurement Code, Small Business Administration programs, Minority, and Women-Owned Business Enterprise programs, and Disadvantaged Business Enterprise (DBE).

-It is important for businesses to understand that any time contracting with the government, the business is subject to relevant contracting rules and regulations, such as the Federal Acquisition Regulation (FAR), the Defense Federal Acquisition Regulation Supplement (DFARS), teaming agreements, subcontract flow down provisions, contract modifications, novation requirements, name change procedures, releases, claims submissions, and mandatory disclosures.
+It is important for businesses to understand that in government contracts, the business is subject to relevant contracting rules and regulations, such as the Federal Acquisition Regulation (FAR), the Defense Federal Acquisition Regulation Supplement (DFARS), teaming agreements, subcontract flow down provisions, contract modifications, novation requirements, name change procedures, releases, claims submissions, and mandatory disclosures.
 Susan works with clients that provide mission management, mission support, and intelligence analysis and offers a unique perspective as counsel from outside of the Beltway.

 Susan has developed a niche national security component of her government contracts practice, representing a client impacted by national security challenges and liabilities.
 This experience helps Susan represent businesses’ interests in anticipating and responding to national security business threats, administrative proceedings, and counseling clients through diverse, complex, high-stakes regulations in top-secret, security clearance situations.